neonkore/yambar/README.md

 ## Configuration

-F00bar is configured using YAML, in `~/.config/f00bar/config.yml`.
+Yambar is configured using YAML, in `~/.config/yambar/config.yml`.
 It must define a top-level dictionary named **bar**:

     bar: